sungnga/react-colors-app/README.md

 - Adjust text color based on text's luminance
   - Use chroma-js library
   - Do this in ColorBox.js component
-- Refactor styles of ColorBox component using Material UI Styles (withStyles)
+- Refactor styles of ColorBox.js component using Material UI Styles (withStyles)
   - All styles for ColorBox now live in the component
   - Pass classes as props to the component
   - Use conditionals to display texts and 'more' link in light or dark color depending on the luminance of the background color
+- Refactor Palette.js and SingleColorPalette.js styles

 ## Libraries Used